Tech Gadget Product Image Prompts: 10 Templates (2026)

 7. Handheld console cyber hero

-Best for: Gaming hardware brand
+Best for: gaming hardware brand.

-A handheld gaming console standing upright on a glossy black acrylic surface, screen glowing with cyber-style menu, single hard side spotlight, reflection on acrylic, premium gaming gadget ad, 85mm f/5.6, --ar 4:5
+A handheld gaming console standing upright on a glossy black acrylic surface, screen glowing with a cyber-style menu, single hard side spotlight, reflection on acrylic, premium gaming gadget ad, 85mm f/5.6, --ar 4:5

 8. Tablet creator lifestyle

-Best for: Creator-facing tech brand
+Best for: creator-facing tech brand.

 A tablet displayed at a slight tilt with stylus resting on it, simple drawing app open on screen, clean cream linen surface, soft natural daylight, creator-friendly lifestyle tech, 50mm f/4, --ar 4:5